 Angkor Wat in Siem Reap of Cambodia

-Angkor Wat as the largest religious monuments in the world is well preserved and has significant Khmer temples that make up the Angkor Temple Complex.
+Angkor Wat, the largest religious monuments in the world, is well preserved and has significant Khmer temples that make up the Angkor Temple Complex.
 In the twelfth century, King Suryavarman II made it the capital of the Khmer Empire.
 The five conical towers are positioned together to form a large lotus.
 To get here, most visitors hire a car and a driver for the trip, but you can also use bicycles and electric bicycles.

 Borobudur Temple in Java in Indonesia